shallinan1/shallinan1.github.io/transformers.md

     Used heavily in RNNs/LSTMs (long unrolls cause gradient explosion) and transformers.
 Typical values: 1.0 for transformers, 5.0 for RNNs.

 5) What is the learning rate warmup and why is it important for transformers?

+6) What happens if your learning rate is too large?
+Too small?

+    **Too large:**
+    - Loss oscillates wildly or diverges to infinity/NaN
+    - Overshooting minima — each step jumps past the optimal point
+    - Gradients explode as you land in bad regions of loss landscape

+    **Too small:**
+    - Training is very slow
+    - May get stuck in sharp local minima or saddle points
+    - Takes forever to converge (or never does in practice)

+    **Diagnosis:** Plot loss curve.
+Oscillating/exploding = too large.
+Barely decreasing = too small.
+Good learning rate shows steady decrease with occasional bumps.

 ### Regularization